Terrestrial LiDAR Technology: Helping Launch a New Era of Tech-infused Golf

 Precision Scanning: Each variation was recorded and processed with sub-centimeter accuracy, measuring approximately 6mm.
 High levels of accuracy guaranteed reliable data collection for TGL’s use.

 AeroVision delivered high-quality LiDAR mapping results that exceeded expectations.
-Their contributions enabled a smooth launch for TGL.
+Their contributions helped enabled a smooth launch for TGL.
 AeroVision also demonstrated how LiDAR mapping can support the intersection of sports and digital innovation through data verification.

 Back to blog